yazz/VisualJS/README.md

-### How does Visual Javascript differ from Visual Basic?
+### How does Visual Javascript relate to Visual Basic?
+The author of Visual Javascript is a huge fan of Visual Basic 6 and earlier, and the VBX/OCX component ecosystems that existed in the 1990s, therefore Visual Javascript is trying to recreate the Visual Basic 6 ecosystem from the 1990s, but in Javascript and for the modern intranets

-Visual Javascript does not use Basic.
+However, Visual Javascript does not use Basic.
 It uses Javascript as the scripting language.
-Also, the Editor is not the main part of Visual javascript. in fact the Visual Javascript editor is just a component with the environment.
+Also, unlike Visual Basic, the Visual Javascript Editor is just a component within the runtime environment.
 Other development paradigms can also be built in, with a VR/AR development environment planned for the future using Oculus Quest and WebXR